mstksg/prompt/README.md

 prompt
 ======

-Monad and monad transformer for delayed-effect "pure" prompt-and-respose queries.
+Monad and transformer for delayed-effect "pure" prompt-and-respose queries.

 Prompt
 ------